hablapps/LensStateIsYourFather/README.md

 that we are currently working on.
 The post left some questions opened, which we'll try to address today.
 Particularly, we have set two goals:

-* Proving the major claim from the original post: an instance of `MonadState` with `State[S, ?]` and `A` as type arguments has a direct correspondence with a `Lens[S, A]`.
+* Proving the major claim from the original post: `MonadState[A, State[S, ?]]` is yet another `Lens[S, A]` definition.
 * Contextualizing the relevance of a proof assistant like [Coq](https://coq.inria.fr/) in functional programming.

-**It doesn't matter if you haven't read the previous post**, we'll help you to catch up with a brief recapitulation.
+**It doesn't matter if you haven't read the previous post**, we'll help you to catch up with a brief recap.
 Let's go for it!

 ## 1. Recap

-In the aforementioned post, we claimed the existence of some connections between lenses and the state monad.
-So, first of all, we'll introduce these elements.
+In the aforementioned post, we showed some connections between *lens* and *state monad*.
+So, first of all, we'll introduce these elements separately.
+Then, we'll bring those connections back.

 A lens is just a pair of methods packed together, one of them to *get* a part from a bigger whole and another one to *put* a new version of the part in an old